luuj/Android-Projects/README.md

-# Android-Projects
+# Android Projects
-Android Studio Projects
+Learning how to apply Java to mobile phones and tablets using Android Studio.